Why not use exponential advances in Technology and Computing power

 Scope of experiment

-We tried this algorithm in collaboration with one of the largest manufacturer of herbal products in India.
-The manufacturer manufactures 8000+ unique SKUs and has 25+ owned DCs across India.
-The products chosen for this research are primarily herbal products that do not require a medical prescription, personal care products, beauty, and baby care products.
-The data obtained was the result of the collection of information during fieldwork in January 2020.
+The data used for this model was from a manufacturer that manufactures 8000+ unique SKUs and has 12+ owned DCs across India.
+The products are primarily herbal products that do not require a medical prescription, personal care products, beauty, and baby care products.
+The data obtained was from January 2020.